YairSadan/IsraBot/README.md

 ### Contributing

-Contributions to the Todos application are welcome.
+Contributions to the IsraBot are welcome.
 Please follow the steps below to contribute:

 1. Fork the repository.
 2. Create a new branch (git checkout -b feature-branch).